-- (ii) a body corporate manager; or - (iii) a caretaking service contractor. - (4) Also, the person must not be present for- - (a) a discussion of, or vote taken by, the committee about whether the person may be present for an item of business mentioned in subsection (3); or - (b) a vote taken by the committee on the item of business. - (5) The person may- - (a) subject to subsections (3) and (4), observe the meeting; and - (b) speak to the committee only if invited to speak by the committee. - (6) An invitation to speak to the committee may be revoked by the committee at any time. - (7) The committee may direct the person to leave the meeting if the person does not comply with subsection (5)(b). - (8) The person must comply with a direction given to the person under subsection (7).
+- (5) For subsection (4)(b), a resolution of the committee may authorise attendance by electronic means in respect of- - (a) a particular meeting or meetings or all meetings; or - (b) a particular electronic means or any electronic means. - (6) A person who attends a committee meeting under this section must not be present for an item of business about a following matter considered at the meeting if the committee decides that the person must not be present for the item- - (a) a breach of the by-laws for the community titles scheme; - (b) starting a proceeding, if the decision to start the proceeding is not a decision on a restricted issue for the committee; - (c) a proceeding against the body corporate; - (d) a dispute between the body corporate and- - (i) the owner or occupier of a lot included in the scheme; or - (ii) a body corporate manager; or - (iii) a caretaking service contractor. - (7) Also, the person must not be present for- - (a) a discussion of, or vote taken by, the committee about whether the person may be present for an item of business mentioned in subsection (6); or - (b) a vote taken by the committee on the item of business. - (8) The person may- - (a) subject to subsections (6) and (7), observe the meeting; and - (b) speak to the committee only if invited to speak by the committee. - (9) An invitation to speak to the committee may be revoked by the committee at any time.

+- (10) The committee may direct the person to leave the meeting if the person does not comply with subsection (8)(b). - (11) The person must comply with a direction given to the person under subsection (10).